Kary Sach Moun

 1 cup string beans (cut to 1”)*

 Serve with a slice of toasted baguette, steamed rice, soba noodles, or angel hair pasta.

-Deep fry potato cubes in safflower oil over medium-high heat.
+Deep fry potato cubes in oil over medium-high heat.
 Set aside.

-Add lemongrass paste and salt; continue cooking until mixture begins to stick together.
-Add chicken; increase the heat to medium-high and sauté until meat is evenly seared.
-Add ½ cup of broth, onion, bamboo, mix well, reduce heat, and simmer for 5-8 minutes, stir halfway through.
+Add lemongrass paste; continue cooking until mixture begins to stick together.
+Add chicken; increase the heat to medium and sauté until meat is evenly seared.
+Add ½ cup of broth, onion, bamboo, mix well, bring to soft boiled, then reduce heat, and simmer for 5-8 minutes, stir halfway through.

 Turn heat on medium-high; add carrots and remainder of broth; cover and bring to rolling boil.
 Reduce heat and simmer until the carrots are done.
 Add string beans; bring to boil.
-Add coconut milk; bring to soft boil.
+Add remaining coconut cream; bring to soft boil.
 Turn off the heat add fried potato.
+Add salt to taste.